pantelis/virtual-internship/_sources/aiml-common/projects/wasm-pipelines/index.md

 ### Task 2A: Familiarization with WebAssembly

+In this task, the gstreamer pipeline is executed in the WASM sandbox.
+We can have  one pipeline per WASM sandbox (suitable for a browser execution) or one gstreamer element mapped to a WASM sandbox (suitable for scaling to the serverless cloud environments).

-The implementation is being done here  https://fluendo.com/en/blog/gstwasm-gstreamer-for-the-web/ and the effort is described in [this video](https://gstconf.ubicast.tv/videos/gstwasm-gstreamer-for-the-web/).
+The implementation is being done [here](https://fluendo.com/en/blog/gstwasm-gstreamer-for-the-web/) and the effort is presented in [this video](https://gstconf.ubicast.tv/videos/gstwasm-gstreamer-for-the-web/).

-Webassembly runtimes such as [wasmtime](https://wasmtime.dev/) or serverless platforms such as  [cloudflare workers](https://developers.cloudflare.com/workers/runtime-apis/webassembly/) or [AWS Lambda](https://aws.amazon.com/lambda/) can be used.
+Webassembly runtimes such as [wasmtime](https://wasmtime.dev/) or serverless platforms such as  [cloudflare workers](https://developers.cloudflare.com/workers/runtime-apis/webassembly/) or [AWS Lambda](https://aws.amazon.com/lambda/) can be used for the cloud demo.

 This section will be updated to reflect the results of the prototype that help us define appropriate runtime for this project.